wp-plugins/smart-app-banner/readme.txt

 If you're upgrading from version 0.1 you'll need to add your App IDs again I'm afraid.
 You can remove the old wsl-app-id custom field.

 == Changelog ==

+= 0.4.1 =
+* Fixed: Occasionally displayed the iPad version of the meta code when no iPad App ID was specified

 = 0.4 =
 * New option: if you specify an iPad App ID, it'll display that only on iPads.
 It does the check on the device itself, so the code is "safe" even if you use WordPress caching plugins